Citrix

 Click the “Import” button and select the

-file you converted in step 5 for the “IdP Signature Certificate” section.
+idp.cerfile you converted in step 5 for the “IdP Signature Certificate” section.

 Citrix XML Trust Configuration

-in your Citrix StoreFront.
+If, after integration, you receive a Cannot start desktop <Delivery Group Name> error, you need to enable TrustRequestsSentToTheXMLServicePort in your Citrix StoreFront.
 This allows StoreFront to perform actions on behalf of the user without password validation.

 - Use the Citrix Virtual Apps and Desktops PowerShell SDK to verify and configure XML trust: